izihawa/summa/docs/blog/mitigating-internet-censorship-and-privacy-issues.md

 to address the increasing problems of website censorship and privacy breaches.

-We will explore how Tantivy, WebAssembly (WASM), and the InterPlanetary File System (IPFS) can be used to create web application with embedded databases that can be delivered and run directly in a user's browser without relying on a remote server.
+We will explore how Tantivy, WebAssembly (WASM), and the InterPlanetary File System (IPFS) can be used to create web applications with embedded databases that can be delivered and run directly in a user's browser without relying on a remote server.

 Let's start from the model that is a root of all our issues.